sononum/pbl/src/ReadME.md

-- doc  - The documentation of the C-PBL implementations is in the doc directory.
+- doc  - The documentation of the C-PBL implementations.
-- src  - The sources of the C-PBL implementations is in the doc directory.
+- src  - The sources of the C-PBL implementations.
 - test - Test data for the C-PBL implementations.

 - dotNETsrc -